Integral Lattices of the SU(2)-TQFT-Modules: The Frohman Kania-Bartoszynska ideal

 This ideal was first introduced by Frohman and Kania-Bartoszynska in ~\cite{FK}.

 \begin{defn} Let $N$ be a 3-manifold with boundary, we define $\mathcal{J}_{p}(N)$ to be the ideal generated over $\mathcal{O}_{p}$ by

-\end{defn} The importance of this ideal is in being an invariant of 3-manifolds with boundary and an obstruction to embedding as stated below (see ~\cite{FK} for more details). \begin{prop} The ideal $\mathcal{J}_{p}$ is an invariant of oriented 3-manifolds with boundary. \end{prop} \begin{prop} If $N_{1}, N_{2}$ are an oriented compact 3-manifolds, and $N_{1}$ embeds in $N_{2}$, then $\mathcal{J}_{p}(N_{2})\subseteq\mathcal{J}_{p}(N_{1})$. \end{prop} \begin{rem} Frohman and Kania-Bartoszynska defined this ideal using the $SU(2)$ theory.
-Afterward, Gilmer defined this ideal using the $SO(3)$ theory and the 2-theory. \end{rem}
+\end{defn} The importance of this ideal is in being an invariant of 3-manifolds with boundary and an obstruction to embedding as stated below (see ~\cite{FK} for more details). \begin{prop} The ideal $\mathcal{J}_{p}$ is an invariant of oriented 3-manifolds with boundary. \end{prop} \begin{prop} If $N_{1}, N_{2}$ are an oriented compact 3-manifolds, and $N_{1}$ embeds in $N_{2}$, then $\mathcal{J}_{p}(N_{2})\subseteq\mathcal{J}_{p}(N_{1})$. \end{prop} \begin{rem} Frohman and Kania-Bartoszynska defined this ideal using the $SU(2)$-TQFT-theory.
+Afterward, Gilmer and Masbaum \cite{GM04} defined $\mathcal{J}_{r}(N)$ in the same way using the $SO(3)$-TQFT-theory.
+Also Gilmer \cite{G05} defined $\mathcal{J}_{2}(N)$ using the $2^{'}$-theory. \end{rem}

-In general, it is not easy to compute this ideal because we have infinitely many closed connected 3-manifolds that contains $N$.
-Following his work with Masbaum in the case $p$ an odd prime, Gilmer observed that $\mathcal{J}_{p}(N)$ is finitely generated based on his result that $\mathcal{S}_{p}(\Sigma)$ is finitely generated in the case $p$ twice an odd prime as well.
-We give a finite set of generators for this ideal as an application of our main theorem in the case $p$ is twice an odd prime.
+Following his work with Masbaum in the case $p$ an odd prime, Gilmer observed that $\mathcal{J}_{p}(N)$ is finitely generated based on his result that $\mathcal{S}_{p}(\Sigma)$ is finitely generated.
+We give a finite set of generators for this ideal as an application of our main theorem.

 \begin{thm} Let $N$ be an oriented 3-manifold with boundary $\Sigma$, then $\mathcal{J}_{p}(N)$ is finitely generated by all scalars $([N],\textbf{\textsl{b}})_{\Sigma}$ as $\textbf{\textsl{b}}$ varies over a basis for $\mathcal{S}_{p}(\Sigma)$. \end{thm}